-Upon graduation Jim Wagner was officially a part of Operation Enduring Freedom and assigned to the Los Angeles Field Office, which operated mostly out of Los Angeles International Airport.
-As a United States Federal Air Marshal (FAM) Jim participated in 146 counterterrorist missions doing everything from surveillance of the nation’s airports, finding weaknesses in the aviation security system, to flying on all of the major American carriers.
-On one mission Jim arrested a suspected terrorist while the aircraft was still on the ground.
+Upon graduation I was officially a part of Operation Enduring Freedom and assigned to the Los Angeles Field Office, which operated mostly out of Los Angeles International Airport.
+As a United States Federal Air Marshal (FAM) I participated in 146 counterterrorist missions doing everything from surveillance of the nation’s airports, finding weaknesses in the aviation security system, to flying on all of the major American carriers.
+On one mission I arrested a suspected terrorist while the aircraft was still on the ground.
 The fully loaded passenger aircraft was scheduled to fly to Washington D.C.
 I searched the Middle Eastern man’s briefcase in the jetway.
 Inside it contained nuclear information.Two hours later the FBI took my Pakistani prisoner into custody.

 For more information on Jim Wagner training GSG9, Germany's top counterterrorist team CLICK HERE.